allezpilates/allezpilates.github.io/_pages/home.md

   actions:
   - label: Book a consultation now
     url: https://allezpilates.as.me/free30min-consultation
-tagline: We offer exercise programs based on anatomy and biomechanics knowledge that deliver real results in a safe and effective framework
+tagline: We offer exercise programs based on anatomy and biomechanics knowledge that deliver real results in a safe and effective framework.
+Classes can be delivered over Zoom or face to face in our Lanzarote-based studio.
 ---

 Hi,